-In order to handle the possibility of a failure by a bank with an overdraft, the CLS Bank has arranged lines of credit in each of its currencies with a set of "liquidity providers."32 Since CLS essentially carries no credit risk, it can obtain these credit lines at extremely small costs.
+In order to handle the possibility of a failure by a bank with an overdraft, the CLS Bank has arranged lines of credit in each of its currencies with a set of "liquidity providers."
+Since CLS essentially carries no credit risk, it can obtain these credit lines at extremely small costs.
 It is clear why the liquidity providers can trust CLS Bank; it is less clear why the CLS Bank should be satisfied with the reliability of its liquidity providers-who turn out to be owners of the CLS Bank, that is, the member banks themselves.
 Then might the protection offered by them be illusory?
 There are two counterarguments: first it is the group of liquidity providers as a whole that provides protection to the CLS bank against failure of any individual member.
-Second, the limits on overdrafts under CLS, while explicitly providers- conceivably including, in extreme situations, central banks-of the ultimate safety of their liquidity infusions.
+Second, the limits on overdrafts under CLS, while explicitly protecting existing liquidity providers, also serve to convince any potential additional liquidity providers-conceivably including, in extreme situations, central banks-of the ultimate safety of their liquidity infusions.